Sports Betting in Hawaii: Latest Legalization News

 For decades, Hawaii has been firmly anti-gambling.
 Culturally and politically, the state has resisted efforts to introduce gaming in any form, citing concerns over potential spikes in addiction, bankruptcy, crime, suicide, child abuse and neglect, divorce, homelessness and the erosion of values.

-Regarding the reasons cited above, entering the 2025 legislative session, almost no one had Hawaii on their sports betting radar.
+Regarding the reasons cited above, entering the 2025 legislative session, almost no one had Hawaii on their sports betting legalization radar.
 But things changed quickly.

 While Holt's original proposal included a 10% tax rate on sports betting revenue, with a portion of tax revenue directed toward problem gambling support services, and a $250,000 licensing fee for operators (valid for five years), one of the House committee’s stripped these figures to spur further discussion, and it worked.
 HB 1308 gained early momentum by leaving these key financial figures blank, avoiding political friction, fast-tracking the bill through initial committees.